raelovejoy/root-sequence/README.md

 ### 🖼️ Assets (`/assets/`)

-Logos, diagrams, and brand elements.
+Logos, diagrams, and other elements.

 ---